pakholeung37/loft-mix/README.md

 # LoftMix

-experimental monorepo built with Solid-js with all the best practices.
+experimental admin like app built with Solid-js with all the best practices.

+This POC should prove solidjs has enough performances, satisfaction, DX to build a normal admin app.

 ## Best practices